-There are things you can do to ease frequent urination and swelling, and consequently the need for multiple nighttime visits to the bathroom.
+There are things you can do to ease frequent urination and swelling, and the need for multiple nighttime visits to the bathroom.

 Fully empty your bladder when urinating